knaggita/Football-Dataset-Analysis/README.md

 **Below are the tasks we have accomplised:**

-1. Determined the probability of the team winning in aleague
+1. Determined the probability of the team winning in a league
 2. Determined the best combination of  players and strategies to increase the probability of winning
 3. Determined the players that make a great team based on features like attempts, strikes, assists, goals scored and so on
-4. Predicted the highly paid player price from based on performance, age and teams in the league major needs.
+4. Predicted the highly paid player based on performance in the teams and league at large.
-5. Predicted cards both yellow and red served to a team and also determine the depending on the body-parts
+5. Predicted cards both yellow and red served to a team
-6. Detrmined the effect on cards on the team's performance
+6. Determined the effect of cards on the team's performance
 7. Found the relationship between receiving cards in the first half and performance in the second half.
-8. Determined the teams that are likely to attack from a given aflank
+8. Determined the teams that are likely to attack from a given flank
 9. Determined the correlation between strategies, ball possession and probabilility of winning.
-10. Detrmined the qualitites that make a player that make them crucial to the team's success
+10. Determined the qualitites that make a player crucial to the team's success

 # How can I contribute to the Football Dataset Analysis project?